dubzzz/fast-check/documentation/Arbitraries.md

 - `minLength?` — default: `0` — _minimal length (included)_
 - `maxLength?` — default: `0x7fffffff` [more](#size-explained) — _maximal length (included)_
 - `size?` — default: `undefined` [more](#size-explained) — _how large should the generated values be?_
+- `depthIdentifier?` — default: `undefined` — _when specified, the array will impact the depth attached to the identifier to avoid going too deep if it already generated lots of items for current level_

 *&#8195;Usages*